ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/event_subscriptions.md

     This is correct for only versions of sc-machine that >= 0.10.0.
 ---

 The **C++ Event Subscriptions API** focuses on managing subscriptions to various events within the system.
-This documentation explains how agents can subscribe to specific events, manage their subscriptions, and receive notifications when these events occur.
+This documentation explains how agents can subscribe to specific events and receive notifications when these events occur.
 It is essential for building systems that require real-time updates and interactions based on event occurrences.

 !!! note
     To include this API provide `#include <sc-memory/sc_event_subscription.hpp>` in your hpp source.